- Brand name

-Immediately telephone your doctor, or the Poisons Information Centre (telephone 13 11 26), or go to Accident and Emergency at the nearest hospital, if you think you or anyone else may have taken too Alphamox.
+Immediately telephone your doctor or the Poisons Information Centre (telephone 13 11 26) for advice, or go to Accident and Emergency at the nearest hospital, if you think that you or anyone else may have taken too much ALPHAMOX.

 Do this even if there are no signs of discomfort or poisoning.

 If you are about to be started on any new medicine, remind your doctor or pharmacist that you are taking ALPHAMOX.

 Tell any other doctors, dentists and pharmacists who treat you that you are taking this medicine.

 If your symptoms do not improve within a few days, or if they become worse, tell your doctor.